 In addition to this, gifts to qualifying charities are deductible from the value of the gift(s) made.

 Each year a gift is made, a gift tax return should be completed and filed with the Internal Revenue Service.
-The form is due by April 15th following the year in which the gift is made.
+The form is due by the tax deadline of the following year in which the gift is made.

 If you should have any questions, please consult your attorney, accountant, or you may call the Internal Revenue Service at their toll-free number, (800) 829-1040.